Defence School Mentor (DSM’s) are located Australia wide in primary school’s where there are large numbers of Australian Defence Force families.

-What does a School DSTA do?
+What does a School DSM do?

-The DSTA can assist you and your children become familiar with our school and its facilities, co-ordinate welcome and farewell activities for ADF children and monitor and report on children’s personal issues such as peer groups and friendships.
-The DSTA’s are not teachers, however we can help you liaise with all school staff and will always seek to source information for families from within the school framework.
+The DSM can assist you and your children become familiar with our school and its facilities, co-ordinate welcome and farewell activities for ADF children and monitor and report on children’s personal issues such as peer groups and friendships.
+The DSM’s are not teachers, however we can help you liaise with all school staff and will always seek to source information for families from within the school framework.

-How can I contact the DSTA?
+How can I contact the DSM?

-Defence families can access either of the DSTA’s Mon-Fri.
+Defence families can access either of the DSM’s Mon-Fri.
 The program we offer aims to support children and ADF families during transition in and out of school due to posting, deployment or parental absences.
 The roles are funded by the Department of Defence through the Defence Community Organisation.